Keyes hangar battle

 Difficulty levels

 NB: With a lot of the activities suggested here, Legendary would be too tough and you'd likely be dead in seconds.
 You'll be heavily pressured even on Heroic, when putting yourself in the thick of the action.
-Actually I suspect most players will have the best fun on Normal or Easy.
+In fact I suspect most players will have the best fun on Normal.

 Game behaviour

-Before we get to the fun, let me clarify the game behaviour in this situation.
+Before we get to the fun, let me clarify the game behaviour.
 I've put a few reference terms I'll be using in bold.

 From where you emerge into the hangar's second level, there's a door over on the left; the covie door as I'll call it.
-When you're anywhere to the right of that door's opening, or even slightly left of that, you're in what I'll call the trigger area.
-When you're in that area, reinforcement Elites and Grunts spawn just around the corner through the covie door.
+When you're anywhere to the right of that door's opening, or even slightly left of that, you're in what I'll call the trigger zone.
+When you're in that zone, reinforcement Elites and Grunts spawn just around the corner through the covie door.
 The Elites head for the end of the central platform, whilst the Grunts head to near the start of the platform.
 Also, Flood spawn on the third level.
-They run along and jump down to land just in front of the platform pillar at the start of the central platform.
-They'll attack any enemy they see; maybe you, maybe covies.
+They run along and jump down to land just in front of the platform pillar at the start of the platform.

 Now here's the really good bit.
-Until spawning ends, the game tries to maintain 2 reinforcement Elites, 2 reinforcement Grunts, and 3 or 4 Flood (3 on Normal and Easy, 4 on Heroic and Legendary).
-This means that each time one such enemy is killed, another spawns to take his place (when you're in the trigger area).
+Until spawning ends, the game tries to maintain two reinforcement Elites, two reinforcement Grunts, and three or four Flood (three on Normal and Easy, four on Heroic and Legendary).
+This means that each time one such enemy is killed, another spawns to take his place (when you're in the trigger zone).
 Spawning ends once you've had a total spawn count of 32 or so.
 Expect between 31 and 33.

-If you leave the trigger area, spawning is temporarily suspended.
+If you leave the trigger zone, spawning is temporarily suspended.
 It resumes once you return, as long as you haven't been too far into an exit passage.

-The original 4 Elites, who I'll call the Shade Elites, stay on the platform and potentially man the Shade, when threatened.
+The original four Elites, who I'll call the platform Elites, stay on the platform and potentially man the Shade, when threatened.
 It can take a few moments for an Elite to mount up when the seat is available though.
 Reinforcement Elites and Grunts can man the Shade too.

-Covies that end up down below after jumping or getting blasted down will remain aggressive but won't move around, except perhaps to run to man the Shade if it's been blasted down.
+Covies that end up down below after diving off or whatever will remain aggressive but aren't inclined to move around, except perhaps to run to man the Shade if it's been blasted down.

 Door ambush

 Here's something I guarantee will make an immediate impression on you.
-Preferably armed with a shotgun, run to the covie door and stand just to the right where the covies can't see you until they're emerging.
+Preferably armed with a shotgun, run to the covie door and stand somewhere just to the right where the covies can't see you until they're emerging.
 One after another, here they come, and they meet up with the business end of your shotty at practically point-blank range.
 BLAM!
 Elite down.
 BLAM!
 Grunt down.
 BLAM!
 Another squid-face bites the dust.
-And no kidding, they spawn and emerge so fast that you'll be scrambling to reload fast enough!
+And no kidding, they spawn and emerge so fast that you can be scrambling to reload quickly enough!

 It can be quite hilarious at first, but don't get too carried away laughing.
 It can soon get really tough, even on Normal.
 When two Elites turn up at once and at least one of them is a nasty red, you can start getting forced back, and it can be difficult to recover.

 You can try other weapons too of course.
-The power and efficiency of the plasma pistol makes it a great choice, and hey, let's not overlook the inviting prospect of drilling covies close up with an AR.
-That always hits the spot eh?
+The power and efficiency of the plasma pistol makes it a great choice, and let's not overlook the inviting prospect of drilling covies close up with an AR - though I have to say that even on Normal it's hard to reload fast enough, so you'd probably need to combine it with another weapon.
+Also try the needler.
+That's difficult to manage but it can be plenty of fun trying.

 If you want to just focus on Elites, let the first few Grunts pass, so you'll now get a flow of mostly Elites, with just the occasional Grunt when the Flood manage to kill one.
-Alternatively you could let Elites pass, to get a flow of mostly Grunts.
+Alternatively you could let Elites pass, to get a flow of mostly Grunts (although they're sometimes slow to emerge).

 Stepping in